15 Hours Reading Club

 15 hours (3rd)

-• Discussant: Dr. Hai Ren, Professor of East Asian Studies, and Affiliated Professor of Anthropology; Art; Gender & Women’s Studies; Social, Cultural & Critical Theory; and Applied Intercultural Arts Research at the University of Arizona.
-He is also Bayu Scholar Distinguished Professor at Sichuan Fine Arts Institute in Chongqing.
+• Discussant: Dr. Hai Ren, Professor of East Asian Studies, Affiliated Professor of Anthropology; Art; Gender & Women’s Studies; Social, Cultural & Critical Theory; and Applied Intercultural Arts Research at the University of Arizona.
+He is also a Bayu Scholar and a Distinguished Professor at the Sichuan Fine Arts Institute in Chongqing.

 • Moderator: Dr. Yanhua ZhouProfessor of Art History, Sichuan Fine Arts Institute; Affiliated Faculty, University of Arizona.